finity69x2/binary-control-button-row/README.md

 ![Slate](button-row-example.gif)

-this is how this plugin looks with the Fan control & Light Brightness Rows:
+This is how this plugin looks with the Fan control & Light Brightness Rows:

 ![Slate-Compare](button-row-example-compare.gif)